Molly Christian Tyler

 You can also add notes in the main composition area.
 Footnotes will be incorporated on the relevant page, and collected as endnotes for you:

-Of course, no matter what tool you’re using (looking at you, EasyBib), it’s always best to check your formatting.
+Of course, no matter which tool you’re using to build your bibliography (looking at you, EasyBib), it’s always best to check your formatting.
 Every style guide is periodically updated, and automatic citation generators may not be up-to-date.
 Plagiarism is nothing to mess around with!
 Purdue Owl is an excellent resource, and can help you make sure your sources are properly listed.

 Another handy feature is that Scrivener can format block quotes for you: